uber/h3/dev-docs/RFCs/v4.0.0/names_for_concepts_types_functions.md

 and only use them internally
 - expose `GeoMultiPolygon` instead of `LinkedGeoPolygon`
     - `GeoMultiPolygon` is easier for clients to work with
-- rename `GeoBoundary` to `CellBoundary` to indicate it is limited to describing the geometry of cells
+- rename `GeoBoundary` to `CellBoundary` to indicate it is space-limited to describing the geometry of cells

 |    Current name    |   Proposed name   |                   Notes                   |
 |--------------------|-------------------|-------------------------------------------|